Web apps have become so complex that they're unsafe to use, researchers say

 - The best antivirus software

-- Plus: Your Wi-Fi router could tell everyone where you live — what you can do
+- Your Wi-Fi router could tell everyone where you live — what to do

 "Lots of bad assumptions were made when protecting these protocols," said Jenko Hwong, a researcher at Netskope whose DEF CON talk Saturday (Aug.
 7) focused on glaring weaknesses in the OAuth open-authentication protocol used by Microsoft, Facebook, Google, Twitter and hundreds of other companies.
 "OAuth is a mess, and no one understands it all."

-In the DEF CON presentation just before Hwong's, Snapchat researcher Matt Bryant showed how Google's own cloud-based Apps Script development tool makes it easy to hijack Google accounts and gain access to files, contacts and emails in the online Google Workspace environment.
+In the DEF CON presentation just before Hwong's, Snapchat researcher Matt Bryant showed how Google's own cloud-based Apps Script application-development platform makes it easy to hijack Google accounts and gain access to files, contacts and emails in the online Google Workspace environment.

 And at Black Hat on Thursday (Aug.
 5), Matthew Weeks of Deloitte showed how file-accessing web apps that are supposed to be restricted to specific directories can "escape" their confines and end up hacking desktop computers.